jonathanhogg/flitter/docs/language.md

 spelling).
 Therefore, **Flitter** programs can be written using only ASCII characters, but feel free to use hieroglyphs if you wish.

+## Comments

+Everything following a pair of sequential dash characters (`--`) up to the end of that line is a comment.
+There is no multi-line comment sequence in **Flitter**, use `--` at the beginning of each line.

 ## Values

 All values are vectors of either floating point numbers, Unicode strings, nodes